atarijookie/ce-atari/ce_main_app/configdrive/readme.txt

 -------
 ce_conf.tos  - Configure your CosmosEx

 ce_fdd.prg   - Download and mount ST
                files (Floppy Disk
                Images)

 ce_fdd.ttp   - Install this application
                for MSA or ST extensions
                (Floppy Disk Images) on
                your ST to automaticly
                mount these into your
                Floppy Disk Emulation.

 ce_hdimg.ttp - Mount Hard Disk Image
                Files with this tool -
                e.g. backups from your
-               old harddisks
+               old harddisks.

+ce_mount.tos - See mounted translated
+               drives (Thumb drives)
+               and unmount them for
+               clean removal.

 Folder DRIVERS\
 ---------------
 (only needed for advanced CosmosEx functionality, NOT for basic HDD usage)

 ce_dd.prg - You only need this in
             your AUTO folder if you
             boot from another
             harddrive or the CosmosEx
             SD card.
 By default
             CosmosEx boots a builtin
             version of this - so
             normally you don't need
             to touch it.
 CE_DD
             (builtin and standalone)
             handles the more advanced
             features of your CosmosEx
             like accessing thumb drives,
             making screenshots and
             keeping the current date -
             it's kind of a supercharger
             for TOS.
             Neither version is needed
             if you only want to use the
             ATARI formatted SD card and
             none of the other features.

 ce_sting.prg - Highly experimental STiNG
                replacement for net-
                working.
 Not needed for
                mounting networked drives
                (see CE_DD.PRG for that).

 ce_cast.prg  - Screencast your STs desk-
                top to your web browser
                and remote control it

 Folder TESTS\
 -------------
 (Test tools for debugging issues that may arise)

 ce_tsthd.tos - Tests ACSI/SCSI communi-